Business Electricity Meters

 When you look for energy suppliers for your business, you may have to decide between a single- or three-phase energy supply:

 - Single-phase: A single-phase electricity supply is more suitable if your business needs a small amount of power – if most of your electricity is for basics such as lighting or heating, for example

 - Three-phase: A three-phase electricity supply offers more electricity, and is better if your business uses heavy-duty machinery

 How do I get a new electricity meter for my business?

 If you’re looking to get a new electricity meter for your business’s energy needs, there are a few things you should think about first:

 - When should I get a new electricity meter?
 If your place of business isn’t already fitted with a commercial energy supply line, you should install a new meter at least a month before the new line is installed.
 It can take around 12 weeks to have a new line installed if there isn’t one already in place, and around 10-15 days to have a new meter installed

 - What is my MPAN?
 Your MPAN, or Meeting Point Administration Number, is a unique reference number.
 You’ll need it to hand in when your new meter is installed.
 You can normally find it on a recent energy bill, but you can also call your current supplier for it.
 If you’ve relocated your business and aren’t sure who the current supplier is, you’ll be able to find your MPAN at the Energy Networks Association

-To organise a new electricity meter installation, or to have an existing one reconnected, speak to one of our experts on #CAMPAIGNBUSINESSSERVICENUMBER#.
-We'll arrange the installation of your new meter and ensure you're getting a fair deal for your electricity.
+To organise a new electricity meter installation, or to have an existing one reconnected, speak to the business energy experts at Bionic.
+Give them a call on #CAMPAIGNBUSINESSSERVICENUMBER# and they'll be able to help you out.